 Feature Description Actions to be taken Person responsible Date to complete actions by Number of storeys NA NA 2 storeys plus additional loft storey for Excelsior MAT staff and visitors only.
 NA Corridor access Clear and free from obstacles with the exception of the photocopiers.
 However, there is sufficient room to pass by photocopier in a wheelchair.
-NA NA NA Lifts 1 lift in the centre of the building Evac-chair available in the event of an evacuation when lift is out of action.
+NA NA NA Lifts lift in the centre of the building Evac-chair available in the event of an evacuation when lift is out of action.
 Lift maintained and its operation checked regularly.
 Evac-chair training to be organized for staff responsible for a pupil with a physical disability.
 SENCO NA

 Parking bay There is a disabled parking bay at the main reception entrance.
-NA NA NA

-Entrances There is one main entrance for staff and visitors to the school.
+NA NA NA Entrances There is one main entrance for staff and visitors to the school.
 Pupils enter the building through the doors at the rear of the building on the ground floor.
 Pupils exit at different exits at the end of the school day.
 N/A N/A N/A Ramps The school provides ramp access for wheelchair users.
-A Ramp to be built outside the EYFS entrance.
-NA Birmingham City Council Nov 23 Toilets There are three disabled toilets, one on the ground floor, one down the ramp to the dining hall and the other in the shower room at the other end of the school.
+NA Birmingham City Council NA Toilets There are three disabled toilets, one on the ground floor, one down the ramp to the dining hall and the other in the shower room at the other end of the school.
 However, dryer not within easy reach of WC.
-Consider moving hand dryer to a more accessible place Site manager Autumn 23

-Reception area The reception area allows passage of a wheelchair.
-NA NA NA Internal signage There is minimal internal signage Signage to be improved around school.
-Ideally upper and lowercase lettering, visible from both sitting and standing eye levels and large enough to be read by those with impaired vision.
-Site manager Spring 23 Emergency escape routes The emergency escape routes are at the rear of the building on the ground floor.
+Site manager Autumn 23 Reception area The reception area allows passage of a wheelchair.
+NA NA NA

+Emergency escape routes The emergency escape routes are at the rear of the building on the ground floor.
 There is an evac-chair available for safe evacuation down the stairs for wheelchair users.
+Both either side NA NA NA wheelchair users.
 Both either side of the school both have a evac- chair.
-NA NA NA